Strategic Ranking: INTRODUCTION

-\textbf{Second}, we study how the design of reward function $\lambda$ differentially affects the welfare of various stakeholders: applicants, a school preferring to admit those with the highest score, and a social planner maximizing the score over the population.
-We find, for example, there is an interesting trade-off even in one skill dimension: while deterministically admitting the highest ranked students may maximize the school's utility, it leads to applicants exerting costly effort.
+\textbf{Second} (\Cref{sec:welfare}), we study how the design of reward function $\lambda$ differentially affects the welfare of various stakeholders: applicants, a school preferring to admit those with the highest score, and a social planner maximizing the score over the population.
+We find, e.g., there is an trade-off even in one skill dimension: while deterministically admitting the highest ranked students maximizes the school's utility (among \textit{two}-level policies but not generally), it leads to applicants exerting costly effort.
 Adding randomness reduces pressure for applicants at the expense of the school's utility.

-\textbf{Third}, we analyze equilibria in the presence of structural inequities between different groups, finding that competition amplifies such inequities without careful reward design: designing reward $\lambda$ to increasing school utility increases the welfare gap between groups, and decreases \textit{access} (group specific admission probabilities) for the disadvantaged group.
+\textbf{Third} (\Cref{sec:environment}) we analyze equilibria in the presence of structural inequities between different groups, finding that competition amplifies such inequities without careful reward design: designing reward $\lambda$ to increasing school utility increases the welfare gap between groups, and decreases \textit{access} (group specific admission probability) for the disadvantaged group.

-We note that our research questions are strongly influenced by analogous questions in the strategic classification literature.
-However, unlike strategic classification, which focuses on unproductive gaming, our model considers applicants who compete in a meaningful measure of skill.
-Our framework allows for direct comparisons of participant welfare at a societal level, beyond ``narrowly bracketed'' notions of algorithmic fairness, as, e.g., recently advocated by~\citet{kasy2021fairness}.
-In addition, our definitions of school utility and group access---while natural for constrained allocation settings---cannot be studied in unconstrained classification settings, where policies may admit different numbers of applicants.
+Our definitions of school utility and group access---natural in constrained allocation settings---have not been studied in unconstrained settings, where policies may admit different numbers of applicants.
+We also extend our model to a multi-dimensional setting in \Cref{sec:multi-dim}.

-The paper is organized as follows. \Cref{sec:modelequil} contains our model and an analysis of the induced equilibrium.
-In \Cref{sec:welfare} we analyze how who chooses $\lambda$ affects the welfare of applicants, the school, and society. \Cref{sec:environment} focuses on disparate impacts of strategic ranking with heterogeneous access to resources.
-In \Cref{sec:multi-dim} we extend our model to a multi-dimensional setting.
-We conclude in Section~\ref{sec:conclusion} by briefly outlining an agenda in strategic ranking.
-All proofs are in the Appendix.